Digests

 Primary Holding

-When a holographic will contains only one substantial provision (naming a sole heir) which is altered by the testator without the required authentication of a full signature, the entire will is voided and revoked, and the original unaltered text cannot be probated.
+When the sole substantial provision of a holographic will is altered without the required authentication by the testator's full signature, the entire will is voided because no valid provision remains; the original unaltered text cannot be given effect as doing so would disregard the testator's change of mind.

 Background